Alexx/replace/README.md

 ## Description

-_This is an application that takes in a word and rplaces that word with another word from the user._
+_This is an application that takes in a word and replaces that word with another word from the user._

 ## Setup/Installation